pvictordev/cpp-chrono/README.md

-# C++ Algoritms
+# C++ Algorithms

-Repository containing common algorithms implemented in C++.
+This repository contains common algorithms implemented in C++.
 The application is built and run inside a Docker container, as I preferred not to install a C++ compiler on my local machine.

 ## How to run